tchiayan/footfallcamp/README.md

    dvc pull
    ```

+## Workflow
+1. Step annotion: Use roboflow to annotate the image.
+In this demo, I annotated
+non-staff as well. `Roboflow` can easily filter out the unwanted class or create null
+object frame (to improve the false positive rate).
+2. Once annotated, create the dataset with augmentation steps (Blurness, contrast,
+rotation, skewness, etc), which can also be tuned for better model performance.
+3. Update the `version` in `params.yaml` according to which dataset version that you
+want to train.
+4. Run the DVC pipeline using this command: `dvc repro`.
+In this demo, I'm only
+including `epochs` hyperparameters for tuning.
+For real project, it can be advance
+tuning strategy such as bayesian optimization, successive halving, hyperband etc. The
+model experiments will be tracked in `Dagshub MLFLOW`
+5. Repeat the step 1 until step 5 to improve the model, data quality.

+## Drawback
+In this demo, it can't really represent the real case as there are limited sample
+for staff  (black t-shirt with staff logo, white t-shirt with staff logo, walking
+back and forth in repeated direction, while other non-staff mostly static at a
+location).
+The model might be overfitted to this scenario only.

 ## License
 This project is licensed under the GNU General Public License v3.0 - see the
 [LICENSE](LICENSE) file for details.